 Instructions

-• Peel 1 pound carrots, if you like.
-(My mom would say that's where the vitamins are :).
+1. Peel 1 pound carrots, if you like.
 Trim off the tops and tapered bottom tips.
 Reserve a few sprigs of the greens for garnish if they look fresh and not slimy (give them a quick rinse to remove any sand or grit, then pat dry).

-• Put the carrots in a large (12-inch) skillet, preferably nonstick for easy clean-up.
-Pour in 4 tablespoons butter, and add 4 tablespoons butter, 2 tablespoons granulated sugar½ teaspoon kosher salt and black pepper.
+3. Put the carrots in a large (12-inch) skillet, preferably nonstick for easy clean-up.
+Pour in ¾ cup water, 4 tablespoons butter, 2 tablespoons granulated sugar½ teaspoon kosher salt and black pepper.

 • Make ahead: To make glazed carrots a day or two before, prepare to Step 4.
 Cool and refrigerate.
 When ready to serve, heat the carrots in a large skillet over medium-high heat until the liquid is reduced and the glaze forms (step 5).